danielvladco/go-proto-gql/Readme.md

 ## Community:
 I am one on this.
 Will be very glad for any contributions so feel free to create issues and forks.

+## NOTE
+This is an experimental project and is not yet ready for production use.
+There still may be usecases that I didn't cover and tested in a production ready environment.
+So use it at your own risk ;)

 ## License:

 `go-proto-gql` is released under the Apache 2.0 license.
 See the LICENSE file for details.